PeerConradi/munity/README.md

 ## General structure

 There are 6 different projects in this project solution.
-* The Backend, a WebAPI 2.0
+* The Backend, a WebAPI 2.0 (with a Test Project)
-* The Frontend, a Blazor Web-Assembly Project
+* The Frontend, a Blazor Web-Assembly Project (with a Test Project)
 * The MunitySchema, a shared code containing structures and logic that is shared between the FrontEnd and Backend.
-You can also find this one on nuget.
+You can also find this one on nuget. (also with a Test Project)

 ## Status
 This application is under development and cannot be used at the moment.
 Please check later to see some progress.